Skip to main content

 Tool groups let you expose a curated subset of tools through their own MCP endpoint.
 They are useful when different agents or teams should only see a narrow tool surface instead of the full gateway.
+For the conceptual model and endpoint behavior, see Tool groups.

 Treat mcpjungle create group --help, get group --help, and update group --help as the authoritative source for current flags.
 This page focuses on the important workflows and config shape.